 2. Confirm that you want to unlock edits

-Upon clicking the lock, you will be prompted to confirm that you want to unlock edits for the current document.
+Upon clicking the banner, you will be prompted to confirm that you want to unlock edits for the current document.
 The dialog also informs you that the user who locked the document will be automatically notified that you have unlocked edits for the document.

 3. Automatic notification for unlocked edits

 Upon clicking “Unlock Edits”, Quip automatically sends an in-app notification and an email to the user who locked edits for the page.
 This notification ensures that the user who locked the document is informed and can can clarify why the document has been unlocked.